Elisabeth Bagréeff-Speransky

-Taking over the management of Velyka Burimka in 1842, Sparanskaya built schools, orphanages, a brewery and distillery, brick works, carpentry shops, factories, and mills, and reorganized the hospital.
+Taking over the management of Velyka Burimka in 1842, Speranskaya built schools, orphanages, a brewery and distillery, brick works, carpentry shops, factories, and mills, and reorganized the hospital.
 She brought in master craftsmen to train the villagers to work in these enterprises.
-After four years of tiring work, the death of her surviving son, and the pending marriage of her daughter, Sparanskaya traveled to Brussels, then to Basel and Geneva in Switzerland, and through Florence, Venice, and Trieste before making a pilgrimage to Egypt and the Holy Land.
+After four years of tiring work, the death of her surviving son, and the pending marriage of her daughter, Speranskaya traveled to Brussels, then to Basel and Geneva in Switzerland, and through Florence, Venice, and Trieste before making a pilgrimage to Egypt and the Holy Land.
 To prevent her new son-in-law, Prince Rodion Nikolaevich Cantacuzène, taking over the administration of her estate, Speranskaya returned to Ukraine in 1847 and managed Velyka Burimka for the next three years until her health failed.
 Traveling to Vienna to seek medical treatment, she made an arrangement for her daughter and son-in-law to manage the estate and share the profits with her.
 Instead, they tried to sell it and managed to reduce what they owed her, knowing she was too ill to travel and contest their actions.

 As a distraction from her legal and physical problems, Speranskaya revived her role as hostess to a well-known salon and began to write, publishing under the surname Bagréeff-Speransky (or Bagréeff-Speranski).
 Between 1852 and 1857 she wrote thirty-two books, mostly in French and German.
 These included religious texts, travel sketches, stories of life in the Russian Empire, novels, plays, and children's books.
 Her writing was popular with European audiences and gained favorable reviews from scholars like Jakob Philipp Fallmerayer and Prosper Mérimée.
-Elisabeth Bagréeff-Speransky died on 4 April 1857, in Vienna.
+Bagréeff-Speransky died in April 1857 in Vienna.
 She and her father were described with unfavorable caricatures in Count Leo Tolstoy's classic novel War and Peace, but modern scholarship has reviewed letters exchanged by the father and daughter which disprove Tolstoy's depiction.
 She was included in numerous biographical lexicons in the nineteenth and early twentieth centuries, while in recent years interest in her life and work has been renewed.